theCampel/TimeCapsule/README.md

 I gained invaluable insights on how to improve my GitHub, CV and Portfolio.
 It's helped write blogs for me for work.
 And it helped me study for my 1st Year Calculus exam.

 All of this is why it still shocks me how so few people are actively using GPT-3.5/4 as a primary tool in their daily lives.
 I think it boils down to the fact that this tool still requires a bit of creativity and Proompting (Prompt engineering lol) to get the best results.
 But what about when the models are so advanced, this won't be necessary?
-By the time my first essay expiration rings around, I expect that to be the case.
+By the time my first essay's expiration rings around, I expect that to be the case.